mmgen/mmgen-node-tools/README.md

 ### Development version:

-Install the latest development version of [MMGen Wallet][6] for your platform:
+First install the latest development version of [MMGen Wallet][6] for your platform.
+Then perform the following steps:

 ```bash
 $ git clone https://github.com/mmgen/mmgen-node-tools